tigershen23/python-starter-app/README.md

 For more configuration options and details, see the [Pydantic documentation](https://docs.pydantic.dev/).

+### pyright

+[pyright](https://github.com/microsoft/pyright) is a fast type checker meant for large Python source bases.
+It can run in a "watch" mode and performs fast incremental updates when files are modified.

+Configuration for pyright is defined in the [`pyproject.toml`](pyproject.toml) file.

+For more configuration options and details, see the [configuration docs](https://github.com/microsoft/pyright#configuration).

 ### Typer CLI

 [Typer](https://typer.tiangolo.com/) is a library for building CLI applications that users will love using and developers will love creating.
 It's based on Python 3.6+ type hints.